MrMatAP/suikinkutsu/README.md

 ## How to hack on this

+* If you get encoding errors on Windows while testing the outputs in PyCharm but the tests succeed in the normal Terminal console then check what the default encoding is for the PyCharm console.
+Chances are that it's not set to UTF-8.

 ### How to build this

 This project uses the [PEP517 build method](https://peps.python.org/pep-0517/).
 But it also uses a method for